Contact Us Today for a Complimentary Consultation

 More Than 70 Years of Comprehensive Restorative Dentistry in Chelyan, WV

 DENTAL CROWNS & DENTAL BRIDGES

 Dental crowns and bridges are used to restore and protect damaged teeth or replace missing teeth.
-Dr. Grace uses a crown (also referred to as a cap) to entirely cover a damaged tooth.
+Your dentist uses a crown (also referred to as a cap) to entirely cover a damaged tooth.
 A crown not only strengthens a tooth, but it can dramatically improve a tooth’s appearance, shape and alignment.
 We use dental crowns to: